WSU-kduncan/cicdf25-chinnuu05/README-CI.md

 ### Github CI Workflow
-The workflow triggers whenever there is a new push to the commit under a tag that follows this format: `"v*.*.*"` So for example, a commit made under the tag `v1.0.2` would trigger the workflow, `1.0` would the major version and `.2` would be the minor version.
-So the final DockerHub image tag would be `1.0.2`
+The workflow triggers whenever there is a new tag that has been pushed that follows this format: `"v*.*.*"` So for example, pushing a tag like v1.0.2 triggers the workflow.
+1 would be the major version, 0 is the minor version, and 2 is the patch version.
+The workflow will push DockerHub tags for `latest`, `1`, and `1.0.`

 The Worfklow first checksout the Github repository, meaning it clones the repo to get the latest commits/files, so everything from the Dockerfile to the web-content.